librarywebchic/code4lib2018_iiifdemo/README.md

     // function to close the lightbox
 ```
 ### Loop through the canvases and add them to the page in the image div

+This demo makes assumptions about how the manifest is structured.
+    - 1 image per canvas
+    - Image service specified in the manifest
+    - Each image has label metadata

 1. Add html to hold the image
+    a.
+The HTML use the Image API similar to what is described in http://ronallo.com/iiif-workshop/image/images-in-html.html
 2. Add a span with an id for the image service
 3. Add the actual image using the image service and the [http://ronallo.com/iiif-workshop/image/parameters.html](IIIF Image API URI Parameters)
     a.
 Add alt text for the image with the canvas label